Murder on the Orient Express

 Not everyone likes to read.
 Most people of the people I’ve met aren’t avid readers or don’t read fiction in English language, in spite of which, most of them have told me that they have read Agatha Christie.
 And not just one book, by the way, a couple of them, because, as they say in the Lays ad, ‘no one can “read” just one’ Agatha Christie book.
 Such is the power or her writing.
 While her narration is gripping from the very first word, it is also very simple; simple enough to sail a non reader through the pages effortlessly.

-As the synopsis suggests, Murder on the Orient Express is a story of a crime committed on the very train detective Hercule Poirot is travelling.
-After successfully solving a case for the French Army in Syria, Poirot heads for home, planning couple of days of stopover in Istanbul.
+Murder on the Orient Express is a story of a crime committed on the train detective Hercule Poirot is travelling.
+After successfully solving a case for the French Army in Syria, Poirot is on his way home, planning couple of days of stopover in Istanbul.
 His case in London, however, takes an unexpected turn, thwarting his holiday plans, and forcing him to rush to England in the very first Orient Express leaving Istanbul.
 On the second night in the train, one of the passengers is murdered and as luck would have it, the train runs into a snowdrift, as a result of which the killer is unable to escape.
 This makes all the remaining passengers a suspect, trapped in the train along with one of the world’s most reputed detective.
 One.
 Brilliant.
 Plot.

 Murder on the Orient Express is a light book you can easily finish in a day or two.

-Grab your copy of this Mystery Thriller here:
+Grab your copy of this Mystery Thriller here, it won't disappoint you, I promise!